openharmony/docs/en/application-dev/reference/apis/js-apis-uripermissionmanager.md

 ## uriPermissionManager.grantUriPermission

-grantUriPermission(uri: string, flag: wantConstant.Flags, accessTokenId: number, callback: AsyncCallback&lt;number&gt;): void
+grantUriPermission(uri: string, flag: wantConstant.Flags, targetBundleName: string, callback: AsyncCallback&lt;number&gt;): void;

 Grants permission on the file of the specified URI to an application.
 This API uses an asynchronous callback to return the result.

+By default, an application can authorize its own URIs to another application.
+If the application has the **ohos.permission.PROXY_AUTHORIZATION_URI** permission, there is no such restriction.
+**System API**: This is a system API and cannot be called by third-party applications.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core

+**Required permissions**: ohos.permission.PROXY_AUTHORIZATION_URI

 **Parameters**